brianlukonsolo/Human-Body-Injury-Generator/README.md

 # A library to simulate realistic injuries on a game agent.
+It is intended for use with any Lua game engines.

 ### Example usage: